-With “Graffiti Empire” I want to develop Graffiti as an art in the digital world without neglecting spraying as traditional tool of Graffiti.
-The collection of Graffiti Letters improves and speeds up my design process.
+Sprayed graffiti will always be a source of inspiration for me.
+So I take pictures of streetart and well painted graffiti I like.
+However, creating graffiti is not necessarily connected to spraying only in my opinion.
+With “Graffiti Empire” I want to develop graffiti as a form of art with focusing on sketches and paintings on canvas.
+The collection of graffiti letters improves and speeds up my design process.
 I want to share it, to help you designing your art.
-Furthermore, by showing my own creation process and artworks I want to help you to create your own Graffiti style and may give you new insights on how to draw them.
+Furthermore, by showing my own creation process of graffiti sketches I want to help you to create your own graffiti style and may give you new insights on how to draw them.
 At the same time it is a documentation of my evolution in drawing.

 If you have questions, feedback or want a cooperation or link-exchange, drop me a message (email@example.com)!